tr?id=&ev=PageView&noscript=

 Here’s who Trump has nominated to his administration so far

-Trump has announced that Susie Wiles will serve as his chief of staff, is expected to nominate Marco Rubio as his secretary of state, and chose Kristi Noem to serve as secretary of the Department of Homeland Security.
+Trump has announced that Susie Wiles will serve as his chief of staff, has nominated Marco Rubio as his secretary of state, and has chosen Kristi Noem to serve as secretary of the Department of Homeland Security.
 (AP Photo/Evan Vucci, File)

 By Isabel Soisson